Luchasaurus: Jurassic Express (2019–2022)

 On May 25, 2019, Matelson debuted for All Elite Wrestling (AEW) at Double or Nothing as a part of the pre-show Casino Battle Royale.
 He lasted until the final three, before being eliminated by Adam Page.
-Three days later it was revealed that he had signed with the company full-time as Luchasaurus.
-He would then go on to form a tag team with Jungle Boy as he managed him at Fyter Fest and teamed up with him at Fight for the Fallen in a Triple Threat tag team match involving The Dark Order and Angelico and Jack Evans in a losing effort.
-At All Out, Luchasaurus alongside Jungle Boy and Marko Stunt would debut as the stable "Jurassic Express".
-On the August 18, 2021 episode of Dynamite, Jurassic Express had a match for the AEW World Tag Team Championship against the Young Bucks, but failed.
-On the January 5, 2022 episode of Dynamite, the Jurassic Express defeated the Lucha Brothers to win their first AEW World Tag Team Championship.
-The team would then defend the titles against the Young Bucks and reDRagon (Kyle O'Reilly and Bobby Fish) in a triple-threat tag team match at Revolution.
+Three days later, it was revealed that he had signed with the company full-time as Luchasaurus.
+He would then continue his tag team with Jungle Boy, as he managed him at Fyter Fest.
+At Fight for the Fallen, they were defeated in a Triple Threat tag team match involving The Dark Order (Evil Uno and Stu Grayson) and The Hybrid 2 (Angélico and Jack Evans).
+At All Out, Luchasaurus, alongside Jungle Boy and Marko Stunt, would debut as the stable Jurassic Express.
+Luchasaurus also sporadically competed as a singles competitor, most notably participating in the Casino Ladder match at Double or Nothing on May 23, 2020.
+On the August 12 episode of Dynamite, Jurassic Express unsuccessfully challenged Page and Kenny Omega for the AEW World Tag Team Championship.
+The following year, Christian Cage began mentoring Jungle Boy, which saw Cage become a prominent figure as an associate of the stable, and led to Stunt being eventually phased out.